Wilaak/PicoDI/README.md

 Allows you to define constructor arguments for a class using an associative array.
 Each key corresponds to the name of a constructor parameter, while the value specifies how it should be resolved.
 You can also use positional arguments by omitting the keys.

 - Use a string or `::class` syntax to alias another implementation that will be resolved from the container.
-- Use a closure to assign a value directly.
+- Use a callable (e.g Closure, Arrow Function) to explicitly return the desired value.

 ```php
 DatabaseService::class => [